DLibatique/CLAS102-F19/6-schedule.md

             <td>
               <ul>
                 <li>Read the syllabus and grading contract front to back.</li>
-                <li>Martin, Thomas R. 2012. ["Roman Values, The Family, and Religion."](https://drive.google.com/file/d/1Zie5uQEyPgWhTJYDm4to2e4dS-YaZI3w/view?usp=sharing) In *Ancient Rome: From Romulus to Justinian*, 20-40.
+                <li>Martin, Thomas R. 2012. <a href="https://drive.google.com/file/d/1Zie5uQEyPgWhTJYDm4to2e4dS-YaZI3w/view?usp=sharing">"Roman Values, The Family, and Religion."</a> In <em>Ancient Rome: From Romulus to Justinian</em>, 20-40.
 New Haven.</li>
               </ul>
             </td>
         </tr>